isomerpages/moe-corporationpri/_departments/Mother Tongue.md

 Mother Tongue
 =============

-**Vision**: Nurture our pupils to be confident users of MTL & be culturally savvy.
+**Vision**: Nurture our pupils to be confident users of MTL &amp; be culturally savvy.

 **Mission**:

-*   To provide a conducive environment for pupils to learn and use the language actively & confidently.
+*   To provide a conducive environment for pupils to learn and use the language actively &amp; confidently.
 *   To inculcate the values in our pupils and nurture them to be gracious citizens.

 **Department Focus**![](/images/Department%20Focus.png)